roseengineering/rtlwaterfall/README.md

 columns in the terminal as the FFT length - if the terminal is resized the length will be adjusted accordingly.

-The --floor option defaults to -50 dBFS as the noise floor of the waterfall.
-0 dBFS is considered the max value.
+The --floor option defaults to -50 dB as the noise floor of the waterfall.
+The --ceiling options defaults to 0 dB.

 If the --float option is set then the TCP stream will be read as 32-bit floats instead of unsigned bytes.
 Complex 32-bit IQ